 Text: Leena Koskenlaakso I Photo: Timo Porthan

-Biocoal made from organic waste is a renewable material that has properties similar to fossil coal.
-Biomass-based biocoal can also be used as a raw material for electronic applications for recovering, converting and storing energy.
+Biochar made from organic waste is a renewable material that has properties similar to fossil coal.
+Biomass-based biochar can also be used as a raw material for electronic applications for recovering, converting and storing energy.

-The Academy of Finland's four-year FinnCERES flagship programme, which was launched in 2018, explores the use of biocoal produced by means of hydrothermal carbonisation in electronic applications.
+The Academy of Finland's four-year FinnCERES flagship programme, which was launched in 2018, explores the use of biochar produced by means of hydrothermal carbonisation in electronic applications.

 – Spent grain is a biomaterial consisting of lignin and pulp.
 It is a by-product of brewing that has traditionally been used as animal feed.
 What makes spent grain interesting is the fact that it contains high volumes of nitrogen, which is essential for electrochemical applications.
 Activated spent grain is especially well suited for solar panels.
 Pine bark also contains nitrogen, and activated carbon made from pine bark is best suited for supercapacitors, Siipola explains.

-VTT's biocoal production technique is based on hydrothermal carbonisation (HTC) and chemical activation.
-These two technologies increase the area and porosity of the coal.
+VTT's biochar production technique is based on hydrothermal carbonisation (HTC) and chemical activation.
+These two technologies increase the area and porosity of the char.

 Aalto University's battery and supercapacitor research team is led by Professor Tanja Kallio.

 – We are moving towards seasonal renewable energy production and a more mobile way of life that requires portable energy storage solutions.
 However, traditional materials are not enough to satisfy the demand for renewable energy storage.
 Biobased energy storage applications could be a solution to this problem, Kallio says.

 Batteries and supercapacitors made from biochar could be used in mobile devices and, as long as the production process can be scaled up, in vehicles.
 Supercapacitors are already used in the brake systems of electric cars to recycle braking energy.
 They store the energy and release it to the battery as and when needed.